 - Supervisors who may find it challenging to consistently connect with their student staff members in a reflective way and perhaps have never had practice with this type of intentional engagement with students can utilize the structure of the Compass Puget Sound program and will learn and practice strategies for facilitating meaningful reflective conversations with students.

-Can't attend a listed session?
-Use the sign-up form to let us know that you're interested and we'll notify your of future training dates.
+Can't attend the listed sessions or are no sessions listed?
+Use the sign-up form to let us know that you're interested and we'll notify you of future training dates.